lmoss6/bzan552/Case_1_-_Employee_Attrition_FINAL.md

 employees_scaled <- cbind(employees[,-which(names(employees) %in%  names(employees)[sapply(employees, is.numeric)])], scale(employees[,names(employees)[sapply(employees, is.numeric)]]))
 ```

-After reviewing all of the variables, it become apparent that several would not be needed for the analysis.
+After reviewing all of the variables, it became apparent that several would not be needed for the analysis.
 The variables Over 18 ('Y'), Employee Count (1), and Standard Hours (80) contained the same values for every employee in the file, so no new information would be added by including them.
 EmployeeNumber was also removed, because this was the employee's ID number, which also adds no value to the analysis.

 ``` r
 employees_scaled$Over18 <- NULL